-Truett McConnell University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor degrees and master degrees.
+Truett McConnell University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Truett McConnell University.